Skip to main content

 Henbury

-Iron, IIIAB Found in Australia, 1931 The Henbury iron was discovered in 1931 and is associated with fifteen impact craters in central Australia.
+Iron, IIIAB Found in Australia, 1931 The Henbury iron meteorite was discovered in 1931 and is associated with fifteen impact craters in central Australia.
 Henbury irons display an attractive desert patina — a reddish-crimson color slowly acquired over hundreds of years.
-The crater field is now a protected area and collecting is prohibited.
+The Henbury crater field is now a protected area and collecting is prohibited.
 As a result Henburys have all but disappeared from the marketplace.
 We filmed an episode of our TV series “Meteorite Men” at Henbury in 2010.

 Mundrabilla